-tl;dr: This excerpt from my upcoming book, Beyond Dashboards, is the fourth in a seven-part series on determining which metrics to visually flag on a dashboard (i.e., with alert dots, different-colored text, etc.) in order to draw attention to metrics that require it.
+tl;dr: This excerpt from my upcoming book, Beyond Dashboards, is the fourth in an eight-part series on determining which metrics to visually flag on a dashboard (i.e., with alert dots, different-colored text, etc.) in order to draw attention to metrics that require it.
 In this post, I look at the “single-threshold” method of determining which metrics to flag and why, despite being extremely common, this method has several major drawbacks that become obvious when pointed out.
-In a later post in this series, I’ll introduce a more useful approach called “four-threshold” visual flags.
+In a later post in this series, I introduce a more useful approach called “four-threshold” visual flags.

 One of the most common ways to determine which metrics to visually flag on a dashboard is what I call the “single-threshold” method.
 On dashboards that use this method, a threshold value is chosen for each metric and metrics that fall below (or, for some metrics, above) that threshold value get flagged: